toryas/serverless-glue/README.md

     ```
 ## How it works

-The plugin creates CloufFormation resources of your configuration before make the serverless deploy then add it to the serverless template.
+The plugin creates CloufFormation resources of your configuration before making the serverless deploy then add it to the serverless template.

 So any glue-job deployed with this plugin is part of your stack too.

 ## How to configure your GlueJob(s)

-Configure yours glue jobs in the root of servelress.yml like this:
+Configure your glue jobs in the root of servelress.yml like this:

 ```yml
 Glue: